 An Oxford classmate of Dean Arabin, whose life had been embittered by a combination of his own unbending pride and financial difficulties.
-His work in Comwall, and later as perpetual curate of Hogglestock parish, had been among the most miserable of mien.
+His work in Cornwall, and later as perpetual curate of Hogglestock parish, had been among the most miserable of mien.

 He was a man who when seen could hardly be forgotten.
-The deep angry remonstrant eyes, the shaggy eyebrows, telling tales of frequent anger,- of anger frequent but generally silent.- the repressed indignation of the habitual frown, the large nose and large powerful mouth, the deep furrows on the cheek, and the general look of thought and suffering, all combined to make the appearance of the man remarkable, and to describe to the beholders at once his true character" - The Last Chronicle of Barset
+The deep angry remonstrant eyes, the shaggy eyebrows, telling tales of frequent anger,- of anger frequent but generally silent - the repressed indignation of the habitual frown, the large nose and large powerful mouth, the deep furrows on the cheek, and the general look of thought and suffering, all combined to make the appearance of the man remarkable, and to describe to the beholders at once his true character.